Savings .com.au

 Obtaining a construction loan

-Receiving approval for a construction loan is more difficult than obtaining a standard home loan, and frequently involves plenty of paperwork.
-This is because in addition to assessing your suitability as a borrower, the lender also has to look at the risks involved with the dwelling you’re proposing to build.
-Lenders will typically ask to see:
+Gaining approval for a construction loan is generally more difficult than for a standard home loan and frequently involves considerable paperwork.
+This is because, in addition to assessing your suitability as a borrower, the lender also has to look at the risks involved with the dwelling you're proposing to build.

-• Specific written details such as council plans and permits for the construction.
+• Specific written details such as council plans and permits for the construction

-• Your fixed-price contract (if you are working with a builder).
+• Your fixed-price contract (if you are working with a builder)

-• Your progressive payment schedule (if you plan to do the work yourself).
+• Your progressive payment schedule (if you plan to do the work yourself)

-• Contingencies if plans fail or run behind schedule.
+• Contingencies if plans fail or run behind schedule

 What if you want to complete your own construction?